Jesse Jane: Career

-Before securing a position in a commercial for restaurant chain Hooters, Jane had previously modeled for retailers such as 5-7-9 and David's Bridal.
+Before securing a position in a commercial for the restaurant chain Hooters, Jane had previously modeled for retailers such as 5-7-9 and David's Bridal.
 She subsequently ascended the ranks within the Hooters organization, ultimately attaining the role of regional training coordinator.
 She later made the decision to transition into a full-time career as a Hawaiian Tropic bikini model.

 Pornographic film

 Jane avoided the "shock value" trend prevalent in mid-2000s pornography, according to The New York Times.
 She signed an exclusive contract with the adult film production company Digital Playground, appearing in Pirates (2005) and its sequel, Pirates II: Stagnetti's Revenge (2008), as a ship's first officer on a mission against a group of evil pirates.
 The films, which respectively cost $1 million and $8 million to produce, were among the highest-budget pornographic films ever made.

 In 2006, Jane and Kirsten Price became the hosts of Playboy TV's most popular live show, Night Calls; Jane also hosted the AVN Awards that year.
 She was named December's Booble Cover Girl of the Month.

 Jane was the sex columnist for Chéri and Ralph magazines beginning in 2007.
 Later that year, she hosted Playboy TV's Naughty Amateur Home Videos, and The New York Times reported that Jane intended to have her breast enhancement surgery re-done for high-definition movies.
 She hosted the F.A.M.E.
 Awards in 2008, and the XBIZ Awards in 2008 and 2011.

 Jane launched a line of signature sex toys circa 2010.
 She was the Australian Penthouse Pet of the Month in November 2010.
 Jane hosted the AVN Awards again in 2013.
 In 2011, 2012, and 2014, she was named by CNBC as one of the twelve most popular stars in porn.

 In 2017, Jane announced that she would retire from the adult industry, although she briefly returned in 2019 to shoot her first interracial scene for Blacked.com.